quchen/amoeba/README.md

 - Malicious swarms - right now it's trivial to spawn thousands of new nodes simultaneously, even from within a single program.
 No matter how many honest nodes there are, it is very easy to drown them in a network controlled by a few actors behaving like they are many.

+- Killing all bootstrap servers makes it impossible to discover the network

 Terminology